hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 ### General

-- TFE license file (`.hclic`).
+- TFE license file (_e.g._ `terraform.hclic`)
-- Terraform CLI `>= 1.7` installed on clients/workstations that will be used to deploy TFE.
+- Terraform CLI `>= 1.9` installed on clients/workstations that will be used to deploy TFE
+- General understanding of how to use Terraform (Community Edition)
+- General understanding of how to use GCP
-- `Git` CLI and Visual Studio Code editor installed on workstations are strongly recommended.
+- `git` CLI and Visual Studio Code editor installed on workstations are strongly recommended
-- AWS account that TFE will be hosted in with permissions to provision these [resources](#resources) via Terraform CLI.
+- GCP projeect that TFE will be deployed in with permissions to provision these [resources](#resources) via Terraform CLI
-- (Optional) GCP GCS bucket for [GCS Remote State backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will solely be used to stand up the TFE infrastructure via Terraform CLI (Community Edition).
+- (Optional) GCP GCS bucket for [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will be used to manage the Terraform state of this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)

 ### Networking